swlaschin/fsharpforfunandprofit.com/_posts/2012-04-08-conciseness-type-inference.md

 ---

-As you have already seen, F# uses a technique called “type inference” to greatly reduce the number of type annotations that need to be explicitly specified in normal code.
+As you have already seen, F# uses a technique called "type inference" to greatly reduce the number of type annotations that need to be explicitly specified in normal code.
 And even when types do need to be specified, the syntax is less longwinded compared to C#.

 To see this, here are some C# methods that wrap two standard LINQ functions.
 The implementations are trivial, but the method signatures are extremely complex: